Who Invented Strip Lashes?

-How Strip Lash Started
+How the Strip Lash Started

 In 1915, a well-known hairdresser known for his permanent waves had opened a hair salon in New York, and here he promoted lash services.
 For his salon to be noticed, he also managed to hire chorus girls to sell them.
 Their eyelash strips were not a big hit until 1916.

 By the 1930s, false lashes were being promoted everywhere.
 As time went on in the 1940s, women like Marilyn Monroe and Rita Hayworth started to wear them in photoshoots.
 They began to wear them so that their eyes would look larger and would be able to pop in photos.

 Time went by, and the eyelashes started getting better.

-A couple of women even started wearing both top and bottom lashes.
-A pair of brothers who were makeup artists owned a company called eye lure.
+Over time some women even started wearing both top and bottom falsies/lashes.
+A pair of brothers who were makeup artists owned a company called Eylure.
 They were one of the first known companies to start manufacturing lashes.
-This company made 30 different styles ranging from natural lashes to real hair being used and also fur.
+This company made 30 different styles ranging from natural lashes made of real hair and even fur.

 Many styles were also being made to help fit every woman's eye shape.
 By the time the 1970s arrived, the strip lash business was skyrocketing.
 Companies that started selling them were Max Factor and Revlon.
 American sales of false eyelashes were at 20,000,000 pairs a year!

-Where Can I Buy Strip Lashes?
+Where Do I Buy Strip Lashes?

-At ashleykennedy.com, you can find many different lashes that give away a glamorous look and are full in volume.
+At ashleykennedy.com, you can find many different strip lashes that give away a glamorous look and are full in volume.
 Ashleykennedy.com offers various strip lashes, whether for a special occasion that requires a glamorous look or even if you want an everyday natural lash.